 More information on prices can be found below.

-An onsite visit may be required to get an idea of what will be involved in a report at your required location, however, for domestic properties providing details like property size and/or the number of circuits can remove the need for an onsite visit ahead of your inspection.
-For most domestic properties you'll have one fuse board with a sensible number of circuits allowing for a quotation based on the property size, as listed below.
+An onsite visit may be required to survey what will be involved in an EICR at your property; however, for most domestic properties providing details like property size or circuit quantity can remove the need for an onsite visit ahead of your inspection.

-Next, an inspection will be conducted purely on matters of safety, this will involve testing of the fixed wiring at your property.
+Next, an inspection will be conducted purely on matters of safety; this will involve testing the condition of fixed wiring as well as protective devices & other electrical equipment at your property.
 Your inspector will be looking to see that the electrical installation is in a safe condition through a variety of tests.
-A visual inspection is also be conducted during the EICR, this will include looking at a great number of things like cable sizes, suitability of fixed electrical equipment, checks for bonding to utilities etc.

-After you will receive a certificate, either satisfactory and nothing further is required or unsatisfactory, improvements are required.
-Usually within 14 days of the report.
+After inspection, you'll receive an EICR certificate, either 'satisfactory', meaning no further action is required or 'unsatisfactory', meaning improvement work is required, work is recommended within 14 days of the report.

 C1's are defects too dangerous for the inspector to leave for a later date, so are dealt with immediately.

 C2's are mandatory improvements required in order to receive a satisfactory report.

 Lastly, C3's are minor safety issues, it's common to have a number of these on a condition report.
 Improvements are advised however are not required in order to gain your satisfactory report.

 Once any necessary improvements are rectified you will receive your satisfactory EICR electrical certificate.